giantswarm/docs/src/content/basics/multiaz/index.md

-+++
+---
-title = "Clusters Over Multiple Availability Zones" description = "By default, cluster get started within a single availability zone.
-But you can define how many availability zones a cluster should have to get higher a availability for your clusters." date = "2020-03-18" weight = 100 type = "page" categories = ["basics"] last-review-date = "2020-03-31"
+title: Clusters Over Multiple Availability Zones
+description: By default, cluster get started within a single availability zone.
+But you can define how many availability zones a cluster should have to get higher a availability for your clusters.
-+++
+date: 2020-04-09
+weight: 100
+type: page
+categories: ["basics"]
+last-review-date: 2020-04-09
+---

 # Clusters Over Multiple Availability Zones